jcolag/entropy-arbitrage/2026-04-23-passenger.md

  > **BASHIR**: Ah yes, well, tricorders.
 Very accurate with live people, not so accurate with dead ones.
 We learn that first year medical school.

 This line feels worrying.
 In our world, we constantly find cases where we can bring "definitely dead" people back to life.
-During cholera epidemics, it became such a widespread concern that companies produced [safety coffins](https://en.wikipedia.org/wiki/Safety_coffin).
+During cholera epidemics, it became such a widespread concern that companies produced {% wiki Safety_coffin|safety coffins|en %}.
 That doesn't bother me.
 Sometimes living people seem dead.  {% emoji person shrugging %}

 In our world, though, when it happens, we change how we define "dead," because it makes far more sense to find another test that distinguishes dead from (apologies to William Goldman) *mostly dead* than to believe that the doctor reversed the process of death.
 For example, we once declared a person dead if they had no pulse or breath, but CPR makes it clear that the definition doesn't work.
 A permanent end of respiratory and circulatory activity sounds better, but then what do we call somebody on life support or packing transplanted organs?
 Most people now use the end of electrical activity in the brain as the dividing line, but if doctors start saving people at that point, then we'll find the next barrier, because death *means* that you can't bring them back.